josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛰️_Infrastructure_Procurement/🧿_unit_8200_is_not_hiding_what_it_is.md

 - seed before expansion
 - pre-decision intervention

 This describes *position*, not mysticism.

+More precisely, it suggests signal shaping and seeding, not simply collecting.

+*Your friendly internet reminder that you are not, as usial, being a Good Jew™️.*

+...because we didn't all have a loud enough internal guilt delivery system?

+*Do you even diaspora, tho?*

 ---